 The benefits of PWA are self-evident, but how can you tell if your website is ready to adopt it?
 We came up with the basics:

-Although the overall cost for PWAs is less than that of native apps, a careful planning can really tell how much lesser.
+Although the overall cost for PWAs is less than that of native apps, careful planning can really tell how much lesser.
 The ROI factor can really decide if you are to re-channel your existing efforts from native apps toward a progressive one.
-With time, the demand for a transition will become more apparent, better act quick and make that initial financial assessment.
+With time, the demand for a transition will become more apparent, better act quick, and make that initial financial assessment.
 PWAs are here to stay and will eventually save you a considerable amount of money.